 Alyse Knorr

-Alyse Knorr is an associate professor of English at Regis University, co-editor of Switchback Books, and co-producer of the Sweetbitter podcast.
-Her most recent book of poems, Mega-City Redux, won the 2016 Green Mountains Review Poetry Prize, selected by Olena Kalytiak Davis.
-She is also the author of the poetry collections Copper Mother (2016) and Annotated Glass (2013); the non-fiction books GoldenEye (2022) and Super Mario Bros.
-3 (2016); and four poetry chapbooks.
-Her work has appeared or is forthcoming in The New Republic, Poetry Magazine, Alaska Quarterly Review, Denver Quarterly, and The Georgia Review, among others.
+Alyse Knorr is an associate professor of English at Regis University and co-editor of Switchback Books.
+She is the author of the poetry collections Wolf Tours (2024); Ardor (2023), a Lambda Literary Award finalist; Mega-City Redux (2017); Copper Mother (2016); and Annotated Glass (2013).
+She also authored the video game history books GoldenEye (2022) and Super Mario Bros.
+3 (2016) and four poetry chapbooks.
+Her work has appeared in The New Republic, POETRY Magazine, Alaska Quarterly Review, Denver Quarterly, and The Georgia Review, among others.
 She received her MFA from George Mason University.

 Albert LaFarge